vladimircuc/Car-Wash-Schedule/README.md

 1. Download the src folder
 2. Run the program.
-3. (Optional) - run the sample file found on the Github project page
+3. (Optional) - run the sample tests

 ### Running